cloudstateu/gcp-gke-lab/Lab1: Container application.md

 * <code>asia.gcr.io</code> hosts the images in Asia
 8. Push image to repository by typing in console:
 * <code> docker push *[HOSTNAME]/[PROJECT-ID]/*/berealtime </code>
+9. Open cloud console and choose from left menu Tools -> Container Registry and check your image there.